apoirrier/CTFs-writeups/Dawg2020/Coding/Strfry.md

 }
 ```

 Here it is: the seed is `time(NULL) ^ getpid()`.
-Hopefully, the PID is given by the server (see image above).
+Fortunately, the PID is given by the server (see image above).
 We only need to synchronize with the server's time.

 ### Synchronize with the server